solokeys/solo1/README.md

 # License

 Solo is fully open source.

 All software, unless otherwise noted, is dual licensed under Apache 2.0 and MIT.
-You may use Solo under the terms of either the Apache 2.0 license or MIT license.
+You may use Solo software under the terms of either the Apache 2.0 license or MIT license.

+All hardware, unless otherwise noted, is dual licensed under CERN and CC-BY-SA.
+You may use Solo hardware under the terms of either the CERN 2.1 license or CC-BY-SA 4.0 license.

+All documentation, unless otherwise noted, is licensed under CC-BY-SA.
+You may use Solo documentation under the terms of the CC-BY-SA 4.0 license

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fsolokeys%2Fsolo.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fsolokeys%2Fsolo?ref=badge_large)